tl;dr: I reformatted Eric S. Raymond’s The Art of Unix Programming for readability; read it here.

 and I slapped on some CSS to make it more readable.

-The HTML could be simplified further (so rms can read it too), but dealing with 360k lines of ill-formatted HTML is not exactly my idea of fun, so this will have to do for now.
+The HTML could be simplified further, but dealing with 360k lines of ill-formatted HTML is not exactly my idea of fun, so this will have to do.

 The entire page is self-contained.
 You can save it to your laptop or mobile phone and read it on a plane or whatnot.